Vyral/base-template/_posts/2018-05-15-financing-tips-for-homebuyers-from-our-preferred-lender-abel-tejeda.md

 One topic homebuyers ask me about a lot is their financing options.
 With that in mind, I have brought in Abel Tejeda, our preferred lender from American Mortgage Group, to shed some light on which loan programs are available to you and offer a few financing tips.

-Whichever loan program is right for you depends on your personal circumstances, but **the most popular loans for first-time homebuyers, Abel says, are conventional loans and FHA loans.** Though these loan programs are completely different, your ability to qualify for either depends on your income, you credit, and how much money you have for a down payment.
+Whichever loan program is right for you depends on your personal circumstances, but **the most popular loans for first-time homebuyers, Abel says, are conventional loans and FHA loans.** Though these loan programs are completely different, your ability to qualify for either depends on your income, your credit, and how much money you have for a down payment.

 One question I get a lot in particular is whether you can buy a property after a short sale or a foreclosure.
 According to Abel, you absolutely can, but you have to wait at least three years to do so.
 To buy a home after filing for bankruptcy, the waiting period is at least two years.
 If you file for chapter 13 bankruptcy, you only have to wait one year.